Mayflower: Mayflower sets sail

 In early September, western gales turned the North Atlantic into a dangerous place to sail.
 Mayflowers provisions were already quite low when departing Southampton, and they became lower still by delays of more than a month.
-The passengers had been on board the ship this entire time, feeling worn out and in no condition for a very taxing, lengthy Atlantic journey cooped up in the cramped spaces of a small ship.
+The passengers had been on board the ship this entire time, weary and ill-prepared for a very taxing, lengthy Atlantic journey in the cramped spaces of a small ship.